 by William Lise

-Executive Summary People follow diverse paths in becoming translators, and many translators follow paths that they never expected would lead them into a career in translation.
-Here is just the story of one translator who for years was unwittingly doing things to prepare himself to be a translator.
+Executive Summary People follow diverse paths in becoming translators, and many translators travel paths that they never foresaw as leading to a translation career.
+Here is just the story of one translator who for years was unwittingly doing things to prepare himself to be a Japanese-to-English translator.
 Nothing was planned, nor could it have been.

 I am sometimes asked how one becomes a translator.
-Sometimes the question is from a non-translator, usually someone who has never met a translator.
-Even I never met a translator until quite some time after becoming one myself, and so I can hardly blame people for wondering about the whys and the hows of becoming a translator.
+Sometimes the question is from a non-translator; usually it is from someone who has never met a translator.
+Since I never met a translator (of any languages) until quite some time after becoming one myself, I can hardly blame people for wondering about the whys and the hows of becoming one.
 I had nobody to answer those questions for me.

 I also sometimes hear the question from people learning Japanese in various situations and environments and from people I meet through work.